Palm Sunday, Easter Week, Jesus and Insurrection!

 The Romans, who regularly executed insurrectionists, wanted no trouble at this emotionally charged time of year.
-But the priests and officials were furious and wanted to get rid of Jesus and the disciple Judas was happy to betray his leader for twenty pieces of silver.
+But the priests and officials were furious and worried.
+They wanted to get rid of Jesus and the disciple Judas was happy to betray his leader for twenty pieces of silver.

 Consequently, Jesus was arrested in the Garden of Gethsemane and questioned by both Pontius Pilate* and Herod.
 He was mocked, abused and finally crucified.